jtigger/devsecops-pkm/pages/AWS.md

 		- FIPS = Federal Information Processing Standard
 		- Security Level 1
 			- No physical security required
+			- Can run on a general purpose compute (on an unevaluated OS)
 			- e.g. PC encryption board
 		- Security Level 2
-			- Must have tamper-evident coating (on locks and doors) -
+			- Must have tamper-evident coating (on locks and doors)
+			- Must have Role-Based authentication
+			-
+			-
 			-
 	-